ice-wm/ice-wm.github.io/index.md

 wallpaper manager with transparency support, a simple session manager and a system tray.
-IceWM is available on popular Linux distributions like Debian, Ubuntu, Arch, OpenSUSE, Gentoo, Slackware, CentOS antiX, NixOS, and also compiles on most \*BSDs.
+IceWM is available on popular Linux distributions like Debian, Ubuntu, Arch, OpenSUSE, Gentoo, Slackware, CentOS, antiX, NixOS, and also compiles on most \*BSDs.

 ### Software